-Elder Dallin H. Oaks taught: “Many of us also made covenants with the Father concerning what we would do in mortality.
+Another thought from Elder Dallin H. Oaks: “Many of us also made covenants with the Father concerning what we would do in mortality.
 In ways that have not been revealed, our actions in the spirit world influence us in mortality (“The Great Plan of Happiness,” October 1993 General Conference).

 Elder Neal A. Maxwell also shared, “Brothers and sisters, the degree of detail involved in the covenants and promises we participated in at that time may be a much more highly customized thing than many of us surmise… A full understanding [of preordination] is impossible … [and we must] realize that we are not dealing with guarantees from God but extra opportunities—and heavier responsibilities.
 If those responsibilities are in some ways linked to past performance or to past capabilities, it should not surprise us” (BYU Devotional, 10 October 1978).

 Elder Dallin H. Oaks has: “Many of us also made covenants with the Father concerning what we would do in mortality.
 In ways that have not been revealed, our actions in the spirit world influence us in mortality” (Ensign, Nov 1993, 72).